Susanna (Imel) Knight was born in 1816 near Ursina, Somerset County, PA, the daughter of Jacob and Martha (Minerd) Imel.

-Her husband, however, lived a long life, and is mentioned in Fannie Knight Geise's 1969 book, Knights to Remember, seen here, bearing a light green cover.
+Her husband, however, lived a long life.
+He is mentioned by name in Fannie Knight Geise's 1969 book, Knights to Remember, a paperback volume bearing a light green cover.

 Susie was assigned as her legal guardians Jacob Knable and Nicholas Knight to look after her legal and financial interests.